 The Permit Center offers a variety of information regarding property in the City of Pasadena.
-We have permits dating back to the late 1800's as well as construction plans dating back to the 1950's, while some of the information is provided through the County Assessor's Office.
-We also provide geographical information on special districts and maps are provided where possible.
+We have permits dating back to the late 1800’s as well as construction plans dating back to the 1950’s, while some of the information is provided through the County Assessor’s Office.

 Permits prior to 1922 are stored in our archives.
 Our Historic Preservation staff will provide research on a property, (date built, original owner, architect, contractor, cost of construction, and date of additions), for a fee.
 Please fill out the Request for Historic/Architectural Research form and return it to the Permit Center, either in person or via mail.

 Permits between 1922-1985 are stored on Microfilm.
 You may obtain copies by visiting the Permit Center.
 There is a nominal fee for the copies.

 Permits from 1985 to the present are available for printout from our permit database.
 You may obtain copies by visiting the Permit Center.
 There is a nominal fee for the copies.